codybartfast/ccfile/ReadMe.md

 --------------------

 This was created primarily for use by the author.
-It has only been tested in limited envirnoments.
+It has only been tested in limited environments.
 It is intended for getting ad-hoc  applications up and running quickly.
 It probably is not suitable for complex, production, nor evolving projects.
 (The name is inspired by the [Fubu][Fubu], _For Us, By Us_, project, but there is no other connection.)